FIXTradingCommunity/fixp-specification/README.md

 Promotion to final Technical Standard is contingent on successful public review and evidence of at least two interoperable implementations.

-All approved versions of the FIXP specification are available as MS Word documents at [FIX Performance Session Layer (FIXP)](https://www.fixtrading.org/standards/fixp/).
+All approved versions of the FIXP specification are available as PDF documents at [FIX Performance Session Layer (FIXP)](https://www.fixtrading.org/standards/fixp/).

 ### Version 1.1 Draft Standard